LazaUK/AIFoundry-BlackForestLabs-FLUX/README.md

 ```

 ### 2.4 Response Processing:
-Decodes the b64_json image data from the response and displays it using the PIL library.
+Decode the b64_json image data from the response and displays it using the PIL library.

 ``` Python
     data = response_data['data']